tmpfs/tmpfs.org/site/kitchen/index.md

 {{> crumbtrail}}

-Some recipes I want to remember.
+Some recipes I want to keep on hand; feel free to remix them as you like.

 {{#menu}}
 {{#unless @self}}